tweag/pirouette/DESIGN.md

 SymEvalEnv -> SymEvalSt -> [(a, SymEvalSt)]
 ```

-taking an environment and a state and returning a list of states, as well as
+taking an environment and a [state][`SymEvalSt`] and returning a list of states,
-potential return values.
-It returns a list because symbolic evaluation may
+as well as potential return values.
+It returns a list because symbolic
-branch and explore different paths.
+evaluation may branch and explore different paths.

 #### The key function — `symEvalOneStep`

-[`symEvalOneStep`]: #the-key-function-symEvalOneStep
+[`symEvalOneStep`]: #the-key-function--symEvalOneStep

 The key function in this module is `symEvalOneStep`, whose type is the
 following: